 I'm Charlie.
-I'm currently a researcher in the Engineering Department at the University of Cambridge, where I recently submitted a PhD thesis.
-My current area of research is neuroscience: I work on brain-machine interfaces and on a topic called representational drift.
-These are both means of exploring how populations of neurons learn to model the outside world.
+I'm currently a researcher in the Engineering Department at the University of Cambridge.
+My current area of research is neuroscience: I work on brain-machine interfaces, the gradual turnover in patterns of neural activity known as representational drift, and how subtle changes in behaviour can uncover how we learn about the outside world.

 I spent over five years working in the tech startup world, where I've held job titles like Tech Lead, Senior Software Engineer, and Senior Researcher.
 I've been involved in projects ranging from distributed simulation architecture design to touchscreen signal-processing algorithms.